franciscosft/scanner-log/README.md

 ## Run application

-- Clone this project or just download the **/deploy/scanner-log.jar**
+- Clone this project or just download the **/deploy/scanner-log-0.0.1.jar**
-- Go to the same folder where is .jar file and execute: `java -jar scanner-log.jar`
+- Go to the same folder where is .jar file and execute: `java -jar scanner-log-0.0.1.jar`
 - It should apper an output like the image below:

  ![Application success execution](src/main/resources/execution.png)

 ## Extras

-- If you want to generate a report with different **server.log**, you can run: `java -jar scanner-log.jar /path/of/other/server.log`
+- If you want to generate a report with different **server.log**, you can run: `java -jar scanner-log-0.0.1.jar /path/of/other/server.log`

 ![Application success execution](src/main/resources/execution-with-args.png)